dafitime/Conan-Exiles-Server-Oracle-Cloud-Edition/readme.md

 ## Image and Shape ##

+### Image ###

 We are going to edit this by clicking edit and the following will show.

 ![image_setup](docs/is1.jpg)

     Let's go ahead and choose an image.
 When the menu opens on the side, choose Canonical Ubuntu.
 We will use 22.04 which is the default version as of writing.
 Select image and move on to change shape.

+### Shape ###

 ![shape_setup](docs/is2.jpg)